ricaun-io/ricaun.RevitTest.DA/README.md

 APS_CLIENT_SECRET=<your client secret>
 ```

+To create a new application in the Autodesk Platform Service, check the [Autodesk](https://aps.autodesk.com/) website.
+The application needs to have API Access to `Design Automation API` and `Data Management API`.

 #### Three-legged Token

 To use the three-legged token, you need to define the `APS_ACCESS_TOKEN` environment variable: